 Peter Cottrell has been studying at UCSC since 2009.
 He completed his BS in Bioengineering with a concentration in Rehabilitation under Sri Kurniawan working on LASSIE, an assitistive-living robot designed to help older people living alone.
 He continued onto his Ph.D. looking at designing embedded sensor devices to help record daily usage of objects for stroke recovery in hopes of improving recovery and tracking fidgeting habits of young children through Fidgit Widgets for detection of anxiety.
 He works in robotics, computer vision and user testing.
 Email.

-Ella is currently a Computational Media Ph.D. student and researcher at the Social Emotional Technology Lab focusing her work on social and wearable technology.
-She received her Master’s from the Interactive Telecommunication Program (ITP) at New York University’s Tisch School of The Arts where she explored designing, rapid prototyping and making art with various technologies.
+Ella is a designer and researcher, and currently a Computational Media PhD student focusing her work on social and wearable technology at UCSC.
+She received her Master’s from the Interactive Telecommunications Program (ITP) of Tisch School of The Arts at New York University where she explored designing, rapid prototyping and making art with various technologies.
 In her Bachelor’s she double majored in Psychology and Cinema Studies at Tel Aviv University (Israel).
-Ella also worked as a Costume and Fashion Designer after studying in the London branch (England) of The Istituto Marangoni, a private Italian school of fashion and design.
-More about Ella: Personal Page.
+Ella also worked as a Costume and Fashion Designer after studying in the London branch (England) of The Istituto Marangoni fashion design.
+Research interests include interpersonal relationship and technology, the meaning of things, tangible and embodied interactions, interactive documentary and more...
+Personal Page.
 Linkedin.
 Email.

 Edward Melcer is a doctoral candidate in Computer Science at the New York University Tandon School of Engineering, and visiting researcher at the Social Emotional Technology Lab.
 He recieved his B.S. and M.S. in Computer Science from the Polytechnic Institute of New York University and New York University Tandon School of Engineering respectively.
 His dissertation work examines how different forms of physical embodiment and interaction (e.g., tangibles vs augmented reality) impact the learning process and related social/emotional factors in educational games.
 Research interests include educational games and technology, Human-Computer Interaction, tangible interfaces, augmented reality, and affective computing.
 Personal Page.
 Email.